Insure.com ranks 2025’s best insurers. See the winners.

 Here are some potential downsides to consider when choosing a 12-month car insurance policy.

-• Early Cancellation Fees: Switching insurance providers or vehicles mid-term often incur cancellation fees, making it less flexible if your needs change unexpectedly.
+• Early Cancellation Fees: Switching insurance providers or vehicles mid-term may incur cancellation fees, making it less economically advantageous if your needs change unexpectedly.

-• Missed rate reductions: Positive changes in your driving record (like completing defensive driving courses) or significant life changes (like moving to a safer neighborhood) might not be reflected in your premiums until your next renewal.
+• Missed rate reductions: Positive changes in your driving record (like completing a defensive driving course) or significant life events (like moving to a safer neighborhood) might not be reflected in your premiums until your next renewal.

 • Premium commitment: Opting for a 12-month policy means committing to a specific premium for the entire year.
-If your circumstances change or you find a better deal elsewhere, you may be locked into a higher premium.
+If your circumstances change or you find a better deal elsewhere, you may be locked into a higher premium unless you can switch to cheaper coverage.

-Is it better to pay car insurance annually or every 6 months?
+Is it better to pay car insurance annually or every six months?

 If you prefer spreading out your expenses over the year and have a tight monthly budget, paying car insurance premiums every six months might be more manageable.
 However, if you can afford a lump sum payment annually, it could save you money in the long run.